 2. Paper Mario

-The Thousand Year Door is an absolute GameCube classic and a brilliant sequel to the N64 game.
-It remained so faithful to the original game, in fact, that people at the time criticized it for not being different enough, and that could be what led Nintendo down the path to making Super Paper Mario, Sticker Star, and Color Splash.
-Regardless, Thousand Year Door remains the best Paper Mario game made, and if you have a GameCube or Wii, you should definitely pop the disc in and give it a try again.
+The Thousand-Year Door is an absolute GameCube classic and a brilliant sequel to the N64 game.
+It remained so faithful to the original game that people at the time criticized it for not being different enough, and that could be what led Nintendo down the path to making Super Paper Mario, Sticker Star, and Color Splash.
+Regardless, Thousand-Year Door remains the best Paper Mario game made, and if you have a GameCube or Wii, you should definitely pop the disc in and try it again.